Guest Post By Jean Sibley

 For two years I had been co-habiting with my former partner as we tried to sell the house.
 I lived in the front of the house with my daughter while he lived in the back.

-My former partner and I managed to get along during that time, as our lives headed in different directions.
+We managed to get along during that time, as our lives headed in different directions.
 We especially cooperated well about showing the house.
-(Together, we even did a powerful “dragon’s blood” feng shui clearing on the house and property – it must have worked because the first offer came through the next day!)
+(We even did a powerful “dragon’s blood” feng shui clearing on the house and property - it must have worked because the first offer came through the next day!)

 I sprang for my plane ticket as soon as the papers were signed!

 I didn’t yet have a new place to live.
 As I packed everything in bins and boxes to load into a storage locker, I told myself I could figure it out later.
 My former partner shook his head as I left for the airport, stunned that I would take off before I finished packing up my share of stuff.
 No problem, I told him, I hired a friend to finish the job.
 There was a plane to catch!